 This is definitely not healthy just because it has "fruit" in the name.
 One slice can have over 400 calories and 13 grams of fat.
 Besides, does anyone really honestly like fruitcake...other than my mother-in-law?

-Pecan Pie.
-Pecans are already high in calories.
-Then you add sugar, butter, and corn syrup.
-And in the end, one normal slice will be at least 500 calories, and have 37 grams of fat, and 26 grams of sugar.
+Pecans are already high in calories, but then you add sugar, butter, and corn syrup and in the end, one normal slice will be at least 500 calories, and have 37 grams of fat, and 26 grams of sugar.
 You're much better off with a slice of apple pie, which only has about 25% as much fat.

 It's also called "Christmas Pudding", and you don't see it as much as you used to which is probably a GOOD thing.
 The traditional recipe calls for molasses, brandy, and candied fruit in the batter.
 Then you bake it in a pudding mold, after you've rubbed grease and sugar all over it.
 If you ask me, it sounds disgusting.
 But I digress.
 One serving of plum budding has about 360 calories, 15 grams of fat, and 30 grams of sugar.